Pranav082001/Text-to-Handwriting/README.md

 1.You just need to make sure that myfont folder and text file  should be in same directory where the program is running.

-2. while creating your own font just crop images of alphabets,numbers (of your handwriting) .
+2.while creating your own font just crop images of alphabets,numbers (of your handwriting) .

 3.And name them according to their respective ASCII characters